 Japanese

-Yukichi Fukuzawa put emphasis on language throughout his life.
-He wanted the Japanese people to be independent, to not merely obey their government, but to have the ability to improve Japanese society by using the power of the pen.
-Another thing he suggested was to improve Japanese vocal expression for the purpose of public speaking.
-He translated the English word speech into the Japanese enzetsu.
-The Japanese department curriculum at Keio Academy is deeply based on Fukuzawa's thoughts.
+Yukichi Fukuzawa emphasized language acquisition throughout his life.
+He wanted the Japanese people to be independent-minded, not merely to obey their government, but to have the ability to improve Japanese society by using the power of the pen.
+Another trait Fukuzawa emphasized was improving Japanese vocal expression for public speaking.
+He translated the English word speech into the Japanese Enzetsu.
+Fukuzawa’s thoughts and philosophy guide the Japanese department curriculum at Keio Academy.

-JHL (Japanese as a Heritage Language) class is one of the most important classes in the Japanese department.
-This is a class for students who are mainly raised outside of Japan.
-We make these classes as small as possible to accommodate personal differences.
-It is a demanding course, but our instructors have enough experience to enable students to raise their Japanese heritage language understanding to Keio University level.
+JHL (Japanese as a Heritage Language) class is one of the most essential classes in the Japanese department.
+These classes are for students raised outside of Japan or International Schools for extended periods.
+These classes are purposely as small as possible to accommodate individual learning needs and styles.
+It is a demanding course, but our instructors have the experience and professionalism to enable students to raise their awareness of Japanese heritage and language skills.

 jhayami@keio.edu